Hergie Bacyadan

-Hergie Tao-Wag Bacyadan (born November 4, 1994) is a Filipino boxer and kickboxer; also a former wushu and vovinam practitioner, Bacyadan has competed in the women's division in all sports.
+Hergie Tao-Wag Bacyadan (born November 4, 1994) is a Filipino boxer and kickboxer; also a former wushu and vovinam practitioner.
+As a transgender man who has not undergone gender-affirming surgery, Bacyadan has competed in the women's division in all sports.

 He (Note: Hergie Bacyadan is a trans man who was assigned female at birth and competes in women's sports; he has not undergone any surgery for his masculine features.
 He has no publicly stated pronoun preference, although a One Sports article published through correspondence with Bacyadan's partner asserts he prefers he/him pronouns.) is the first Vovinam World Championships gold medalist for the Philippines and a boxer who has qualified for the 2024 Summer Olympics.

 Career

 Martial arts

 Bacyadan is a martial artist who engages in wushu and vovinam.

 Wushu

 Bacyadan first made it to the Philippine national wushu team in 2016.
 He took part at the inaugural Sanda Asian Cup in 2017 held in Foshan, China, winning a silver in the 65-kilogram division.
 At the 2017 World Wushu Championships in Kazan, Russia, he won another silver.